luontola/tdd-mooc/data/1-tdd.md

 <recommended-reading>

 - [The Three Laws of TDD](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd) - a definition of TDD
-- [Why Write the Minimum Code to Pass the Test?](https://codingitwrong.com/2020/12/23/why-write-the-minimum-code-to-pass-the-test.html) - on the importance of small iterative steps
+- [Why Write the Minimum Code to Pass the Test?](https://codingitwrong.com/2020/12/23/why-write-the-minimum-code-to-pass-the-test.html) - on the importance of implementing features in small iterative steps

 </recommended-reading>